cysouw/diathesis/text/c01_introduction.md

 ~~Tense~~ will almost not be mentioned here, mainly because it does not play an important role in German epithesis.
 The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Mood~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
 This turns out to be a very useful category for the analysis of various German epithetical constructions ([@sec:epithesis-evidentiality]).

 Aditionally, I have added a section with epithetical construction that change the ~~participant affectedness~~ ([@sec:epithesis-affectedness]).
 These constructions are intermediates between epithesis and diathesis.
 Structurally they are clearly epithetic, because there is no role-remapping.
 Yet, these constructions express a change in the relation between the participants and the lexical verb, so they might functionally be included in the realm of diathesis.

-The epitheses listed in this chapter thus map out grammaticalised verbal categories of the German language.
-However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
-Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs that it can be applied to (cf. [@sec:intro-domain-of-application]).
-It is a very worthwhile future endeavour to specify these domains in more detail than I have been able to do here.
-Additionally, this restricted applicability means that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, like traditional grammars like to do with tense forms.
-In contrast, it becomes a matter of lexicography to enumarate the epitheses that are compatible with each individual verb.

 ## Temporal aspect {#sec:epithesis-temporal-aspect}